Types of Coaching Clients

 Middle schoolers are busy maturing and can begin developing a variety of executive function skills.
 This age student needs daily consistency reinforcing them.
 The parents or caretakers of MS students can meet 1 hour weekly with me to create a unique plan for their student.
 We will start with small steps, adding others as the initial ones fall into place.
 Steps are both academic and age-appropriate living/coping skills that the growing middle schoolers can use right away.I've found that daily reinforcement for this age group is better than a weekly meeting with the student!

-First, I like to talk with or meet with parents and the student.
+First, I like to talk with or meet with parents AND the student.
+The student should actively want coaching.
 This is a brief meeting or interview to see what the academic goals and objectives are for the student and if we are a good fit for his/her needs.
 Why does the student want an executive function coach?
-Some things we'll address are:

 - better study strategies